hotosm/learnosm/_posts/en/0500-10-24-tm-admin_en.md

 #### Mapper level

 This changes the difficultly level which is **displayed** for your project.
-Consider this very carefully, complex projects which are inappropriately set to Beginner difficulty **can result in significant data quality issues**.
+Consider this very carefully, complex projects which are inappropriately set to Easy difficulty **can result in significant data quality issues**.

 > Note that this does not change who can **actually contribute** to your project, those restrictions are implemented under the Permissions sub-menu.

-Most projects are set to either **Beginner** or **Intermediate** difficulty, a handful of projects are set to Advanced.
+Most projects are set to either **Easy** or **Moderate** difficulty, a handful of projects are set to Challenging.

-- **Beginner** - Consider this if your project is easy to map and:
+- **Easy** - Consider this if your project is easy to map and:
   - You are only asking contributors to map one feature, particularly **buildings only**
   - The density of features is low, i.e. in a **rural** area
   - There is a **low quantity** of existing OSM data in your project area
   - There are no imagery alignment issues
-- **Intermediate** - If your project is trickier to map, this should be considered if:
+- **Moderate** - If your project is trickier to map, this should be considered if:
   - You are asking contributors to map more than one feature, e.g. buildings **and** roads
   - There is a medium/high density of those features in your project area, i.e. **urban** areas
   - There is **substantial** existing OSM data in your project area
   - There might be **imagery alignment issues** or you ask contributors to use more than one imagery source
-- **Advanced** - If the project is extremely difficult to map, consider this if:
+- **Challenging** - If the project is extremely difficult to map, consider this if:
   - There is a very high density features in your project area, i.e. **central urban** areas
   - There is a **lot of** existing OSM data in your project area
   - There are **complex imagery alignment** issues